DanielBalsam/surv_ai/README.md

 produce a data point.

-Given the stochastic nature of large language models, each data point may vary - however if a large enough sample of these data points is taken, the statistical models that can be produced can have interesting emergent behaviors.
+Given the stochastic nature of large language models, each data point may vary - however if a large enough sample of agents are used, the models that can be produced can effective for comparative analysis.

 The abstraction in this repository that is capable of producing a multi-agent model is referred to as an `Assembly`.

-The models produced are ultimately a form of sentiment analysis, and thus the quality of the models is only as good as the data corpus that is provided.
-However, as demonstrated in the examples below, trends in `Assembly` produced models are able to fit to trends observed in other statistical models assessing the same problem area.
+An assembly takes a hypothesis as an argument and returns a probability estimate that hypothesis is correct.

+**It is important not to put too much weight into any given probablility estimate, for reasons noted below.
+However interesting differences can be observed when varying `Assembly` parameters which can still provide insight against some independent variable.**

+The probability estimates produced are ultimately a form of sentiment analysis against a corpus of text.

 With further advances in large language models, and AI broadly, multi-agent modeling may continue to prove a useful paradigm for classification and regression models, and may become a valuable extra data point for researchers investigating complex issues with many complex underlying variables.

+# Ways to use `HyperAssembly`
+## Comparing against a ground truth

+## Comparing changes over time

+## Measuring bias in different data corpuses

 ## Setup